bueler/popdip/README.md

 ## history

 The first version of this project was demonstrated in my Math 661 Optimization course in Fall 2018.
 (See [bueler.github.io/M661F18/](https://bueler.github.io/M661F18/index.html) and look among the Matlab/Octave codes.)
-The current version 1.2 is an example4in the Fall 2022 instance of the same course; see [bueler.github.io/opt/](https://bueler.github.io/opt/).
+The current version 1.2 is an example in the Fall 2024 offering of the same course; see [bueler.github.io/opt/](https://bueler.github.io/opt/).